protoloft/klipper_z_calibration/README.md

 The endstop value is the homed Z position which is always zero or the configure "stepper_z:position_endstop" setting - and in this case, it's even the same as the probed nozzle hight.

+## How To Install It

+To install this plugin, you need to copy the `z_calibration.py` file into the `extras` folder of klipper.
+Like:
+> klipper/klippy/extras/z_calibration.py

+An alternative would be to clone this repo and run the `install.sh` script (more on this in the [Moonraker Updater](#moonraker-updater) section).

 ## How To Configure It